 For more information about how to set the system-specific options, click the information icon in the Admin Portal.

 Account reconciliation allows you to reset out-of-sync managed local Windows or Unix account passwords stored in Privileged Access Service.
-Account reconciliation on Windows systems can be configured using a domain administrative account and via the Centrify Client for Windows.
-Account reconciliation on Unix systems can be configured using a local administrative account and via the Centrify Client for Linux.
-Configuration procedures differ for the various methods.
-For detailed information on configuring account password reconciliation for Windows and Unix systems, see:
+Account reconciliation for both Windows and Unix systems can be configured using either a local administrative account or through the Centrify Client for Windows or the Centrify Client for Linux.

 As part of the configuration process, you need to enable the following settings: